ome/omero-guides/example_facility_manager.rst

 OMERO walkthrough for facility managers
 =======================================

-In this document, we go through a common workflow that a imaging facility manager or other super-user of OMERO wishing to use OMERO and facilitate OMERO usage for others might follow:
+In this document, we go through a common workflow that an imaging facility manager or other super-user of OMERO wishing to use OMERO and facilitate OMERO usage for others might follow:

  * Create and manage Groups and Users.
+ * Import data for others.
- * Import data for others and do large imports.
+ * Import large or heterogeneous data for others.
  * Manage data for others.
  * Set up OMERO for publication of data.
- * Getting users started.
+ * Get users started.

 Administrate Groups and Users